 LESSON 5: PEOPLE ARE AWESOME

-With all the shit we see in the media (terrorism, mass shootings, sexual harassment cases #metoo, crazy presidents – take your pick, extraditions, racism, corruption, fake influencers, begpackers…), it’s easy to forget that people can also be amazing, kind, selfless and all round awesome.
+With all the shit we see in the media (terrorism, mass shootings, sexual harassment cases, crazy presidents, extraditions, racism, corruption, fake influencers, begpackers…– take your pic), it’s easy to forget that people can also be amazing, kind, selfless and all round awesome.
 Travel has and continues to be a great reminder of this for me and when I’m feeling saturated of all the negativity that the media does such a good job of spreading, I look back on my personal experiences.